Category: Local SEO

 In 2026, Google’s local algorithm is less forgiving.

-It favors businesses that look real, active, and genuinely useful to local customers.
+Local SEO helps businesses that look real, active, and genuinely useful to local customers.

 If you’re not showing up in the Map Pack, it’s usually not one big mistake.